Dhiraj Mishra

-Dhiraj Mishra is an Indian screenwriter and playwright on movies such as Jai Jawaan Jai Kisaan.
+Dhiraj Mishra is an Indian screenwriter, Director and playwright on movies such as Jai Jawaan Jai Kisaan.

 Career

 Mishra worked as a freelance journalist for magazines and newspapers.
 He was the creative writer for various TV serials.
 He wrote a feature film screenplay based on the life of Indian Prime Minister Lal Bahadur Shastri titled Jai Jawaan Jai Kisaan.
 His upcoming movies are Birsa, about a freedom fighter from Jharkhand and Chapekar brothers, a revolutionary story about freedom fighters from Pune.
 Om Puri was to play Bal Gangadhar Tilak.

 Mishra wrote a novel Patjhar aur Bahar.
-He wrote a play on the life of India’s first woman Prime Minister Indira Gandhi titled Indira.
+He wrote a play on the life of India's first woman Prime Minister Indira Gandhi titled Indira.